B. Summary of significant accounting policies

 The following table gives the useful life of different Property, plant and equipment as per Schedule II:

-v.
+iv.
 De-recognition

-An item of property, plant and equipment is eliminated from the financial statement on disposal or when no further benefit is expected from its use and disposal.
+An item of property, plant and equipment is eliminated from the standalone financial statement on disposal or when no further benefit is expected from its use and disposal.

-Losses arising from retirement or gains or losses arising from disposal of fixed assets which are carried at cost are recognised in the statement of profit and loss.
+Losses arising from retirement or gains or losses arising from disposal of fixed assets which are carried at cost are recognised in the Statement of Profit and Loss.

-vi.
+v.
 Impairment of property, plant and equipment

-The carrying values of assets at each balance sheet date are reviewed for impairment if any indication of impairment exists.
+The carrying values of assets at each Balance Sheet date are reviewed for impairment if any indication of impairment exists.

 c) Intangible assets

 i.
-Recognition and Measurement
+Recognition and measurement

 I ntangible assets are recognized only when it is probable that the future economic benefits that are attributable to the assets will flow to the Company and the cost of such assets can be measured reliably.
 Intangible assets that are acquired by the Company are measured initially at cost.
 After initial recognition, an intangible asset is carried at its cost less any accumulated amortisation and any accumulated impairment loss.
 All costs relating to the acquisition are capitalized.